Impact of CCR5 Blockade in HIV+ Kidney Transplant Recipients

 - No known allergy or intolerance to components of maraviroc (MVC) or its formulation.

-- No known contraindication to MCV.
+- No known contraindication to MVC.

 - Female participants of child-bearing potential must have a negative serum beta-human chorionic gonadotropin (HCG) pregnancy test within 30 days of randomization.